The Rowland Institute at Harvard: History of the Rowland Institute for Science

+Land continued to conduct experiments related to color perception.

+Following Land's death in 1991, his heirs donated the Institute building and its endowment to Harvard.
+Harvard soon instituted the Fellows program as the organizing principle.
+The original building was sold to real estate developers in 2024.

 Rowland Fellows

 The flagship program at the Rowland Institute is the Fellows Program.
 The program supports early career experimental scientists.
 Rowland Fellows receive funding for salary and research expenses and are allocated their own laboratory space.
 The Rowland Institute also provides technical support from permanent expert staff.
 The Fellowship lasts for five years, with continuation past two years contingent on a favorable internal review.